HumanCellAtlas/metadata-schema/docs/committers.md

 For proposed changes where consensus looks unlikely, as the review deadline looms (~ 1 day before if possible), the assigned committer should schedule a phone call to discuss the issue with the interested parties.
 If no consensus can be reached, the process should be extended by 5 working days for more interaction.
 At the end of these 5 days, if no consensus has been reached, the two possible solutions should be presented to the committers and a vote should be called with the committers to the metadata-schemas repo, the solution with most votes being taken forward.

-## Observed guidelines
+## Committer guidelines

 1. *Do not merge your own PR.* This ensures that at least one other person has reviewed the suggested changes and has approved them.
     1. Exception 1: For PRs that affect documentation only, the same person can make/merge the PR if another person with commit privileges specifically approves it using the GitHub approval mechanism.
     1. Exception 2: A reviewer can merges changes they made by running the `release_prepare.py` script.
-1. *Be clear and descriptive in PR comments.*
+1. *Be clear and descriptive in PR comments/commits.*
-    1. Refer to GitHub issues that they PR addresses by adding `Fixes #000` to at least 1 commit statement in the PR (where 000 is replaced by the actual GitHub issue number).
+    1. Refer to GitHub issues that the PR addresses by adding `Fixes #000` to at least 1 commit statement in the PR (where 000 is replaced by the actual GitHub issue number).
     1. Tag a specific person if the PR addresses their issue or if the change affects their work.
     1. Include reasoning behind changes that could be controversial (e.g. reason why a field name changes, but no reason needed to fix a typo in a field description).